yomimono/chamelon/README.md

 # why would I use it over other MirageOS filesystem implementations?

 Good question.
 I'm using it because I didn't want to end up using an unmaintained filesystem implementation or maintaining someone else's filesystem implementation.
-Obviously that's not going to apply to you (or if it does, you're unlikely to decide `littlefs` is the right choice).
+Obviously that's not going to apply to you (or if it does, you're unlikely to decide this software is the right choice).

+# how does it differ from littlefs?

+`littlefs` threads a linked list through its directory tree so the tree can be traversed in constant RAM.
+This necessitates some extra complexity to ensure that the tree and linked list agree.
+This implementation does not guarantee constant RAM operations, therefore does not use the threaded linked list (`softlink`s in the parlance of the `littlefs` spec), therefore also does not implement global move state.

+The [fuse driver for littlefs](https://github.com/geky/littlefs-fuse) is interoperable with this implementation, to the best of my knowledge.

 # how do I thank you for writing and maintaining this software?